Flashing Hot Tamale animated GIF

 Bring Your Kids!

 Kids love the Hot Tamale!
 We'll welcome you with smiling faces and special gifts for the kids.
-Our 26mile ride is perfect for older children, and our 11 mile family fun route is just the ticket for kids who aren’t ready to venture 26 miles.
+Our 16 mile ride is perfect for older children, and our 10 mile family fun route is just the ticket for kids who aren’t ready to a longer ride.
 You'll love our homemade cookies!
 Children must be accompanied by an adult.

 Hot Tamale Bicycle Tour